 I really believe that anyone can be taught to draw.
 The reason I believe this is because I have actually taught people to draw — people who may have thought like you, who thought they had no talent.

 So, stop making excuses and just give this tutorial a chance — you never know, you may surprise yourself.

-And for those folks who read this far and think there is no valid reason to learn to draw, let me tell you something: Drawing is perceived as almost magical by most everyone.
+And for those folks who read this far and think there is no valid reason to learn to draw, let me tell you something: Drawing is perceived as almost magical by almost everyone.
 My own personal destiny was changed by a person who could not draw.
-On every envelope of every letter I received from my grandfather was a crudely drawn cat.
+On every envelope of every letter that I received from my grandfather was a crudely drawn cat.
 It was made up of two circles and a few lines.
 I looked forward to those letters and knew I must be special to this man because he learned to draw one thing just for me.
 Those crudely drawn cats also made me want to learn to draw.
 Today, I make my living as an artist.